K-cermak/k-cermak/README.md

 # 👋 Hi, I'm @K-cermak

-- 🎓 I'm a student.<br>
+- 🎓 I'm a student (SPŠE / FI MUNI).<br>
-- 🌍 I love web technologies (WordPress, PHP, Laravel).
+- 🌍 I love web technologies.
 - 🐒 I also occasionally do something in Java or in Arduino.
 - 👩‍💻 I'm fascinated by any technology - like Bitcoin.